Run the rainforest: Queensland's most stunning trail runs

 The Guzzler Ultra will really test your inner reserves.
 The point-to-point, almost entirely off-road event offers plenty of goodies – a 1km steep hill known as the Kokoda Track, an equally daunting downhill scramble and plenty of epic scenery.

-It’s a different route to the BTU where the 100km rout, aka The Guzzler, races around Brisbane’s three reservoirs as well as D’Aguilar National Park and Mt Coot-tha Reserve.
-There’s also the 50km The Glass Half Full, 21km The Big Sipper and 10km The Dry Run.
+It's a different route to the BTU where the 100km route aka The Guzzler races around Brisbane's three reservoirs as well as D'Aguilar National Park and Mt Coot-tha Reserve.
+There's also the 50km The Glass Half Full, 21km The Big Sipper and 10km The Dry Run.

 To complement this quirky event, bed down at The Inchcolm by Ovolo boutique hotel in Spring Hill on the CBD fringe or Ivy & Eve Apartments by CLLIX in South Brisbane.